Class 11 NCERT Math Notes

 u' = the derivative of function u (x).

-In integration by parts, when the multiple of two functions is given, apply the particular formula.
-The integral of these two functions are taken by considering them as the first and second function.
-This arrangement is known as Ilate Rule.
+Integration by parts typically uses the Ilate Rule, which helps to find the first and second functions in the same method.
+In integration by parts, when the product of two functions is given, apply the particular formula.
+The integral of these two functions is taken by considering them as the first and second functions.
+This arrangement is known as the Ilate Rule.

-The first integration by parts begin with
+The first integration by parts begins with

 d (u v) = u d v + v d u.